kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 {% endhighlight %}

+Our file tells nginx to look for our server at 0.0.0.0:8000 which, if our gunicorn server is running properly, should be accessible!

-At this point, if we do a `sudo service nginx restart` ... we see this:
+At this point, if we do a `sudo service nginx restart`, we see this:

 {% highlight bash %}